jbreckmckye/trkl/README.md

 # trkl
 Reactive JavaScript programming in less than half a kilobyte.
-Supports TypeScript.

 For just a meagre **434 bytes** (minified and gzipped), you get

 - observables with a pub/sub interface
 - powerful Knockout.js-style computeds with proper "magical" dependency tracking
 - circular reference detection
+- (New!)
+TypeScript project support

 The basic idea is to provide the most 'bang for buck' in terms of bytes down the wire versus expressiveness and utility.